Mission Statement

 Life Science Research Professional

-Taylor received her B.S. in Molecular, Cellular & Developmental Biology from UC Santa Cruz.
-She then worked at Stanford Medicine’s Laboratory for Cell & Gene Medicine (LCGM), where she tested the safety and efficacy of CAR T cell therapies for clinical trials.
-She joined the Smith Lab to deepen her knowledge of hematological malignancies and support ongoing research aimed at enhancing CAR T cell therapies.
+Taylor earned her B.S. in Molecular, Cellular, and Developmental Biology from UC Santa Cruz.
+She later worked in quality control at Stanford Medicine’s Laboratory for Cell & Gene Medicine (LCGM), where she assessed the safety and efficacy of CAR T cell therapies for clinical trials.
+Currently, she is investigating strategies to enhance the efficacy of CAR T cell therapy following allogeneic hematopoietic cell transplantation (allo-HCT) and supporting research into how the intestinal microbiome influences CAR T cell activity.

 Maria Solsona